In these uncertain times, many of us are looking carefully at our household expenses to see where we can cut back.

 Many insurers will give you a discount for a multi-driver policy too – or a discount on related policies taken out with them (e.g. home insurance and pet insurance).

 So there you have it.
-If you want to avoid hefty car repair bills and want to save some cash on fuel and insurance, these suggestions should help.
+If you want to avoid hefty car repair bills and want to save some cash on fuel and insurance, these money saving car tips should help.

 Do you have any car maintenance tips to share?